agnardavid/agnardavid/README.md

 My current projects are as follows (some may not have been released yet on GitHub):

-ExtLab - A file conversion app for Windows made using Python and Tkinter (Not on GitHub)
+* ExtLab - A file conversion app for Windows made using Python and Tkinter (Not on GitHub)

 Previous projects:
-* Curb-E - Self-driving robot prototype with a DC motor, a stepper motor, and an RGB sensor (Not on GitHub)
+* Curb-E - Self-driving robot prototype with a DC motor, a stepper motor, and an RGB sensor using CircuitPython (Not on GitHub)
 * Darts competition app
 * Digitalization of my current workplace using conversion between Excel, Word, PDF, and an upload to the AWS S3 Storage.